AdobeDocs/audience-manager.it-IT/help/using/dil/dil-use-cases.md

 **Esempio 2: Inviare dati in un oggetto**

 Questo esempio avanzato illustra come inviare dati in un oggetto ad Audience Manager.
-Quando si utilizza questo metodo, [!UICONTROL DIL] consente di trasmettere un oggetto come parametro di funzione al [!DNL signals()] metodo. [!UICONTROL DIL] Il codice potrebbe assomigliare a quanto segue:
+When working with this method, [!UICONTROL DIL] lets you pass an object as a function parameter into the [!DNL signals()] method. [!UICONTROL DIL] Il codice potrebbe assomigliare a quanto segue:

 <pre class="java"><code>var my_ object = {
  color: " blue ",